colinator27/dust-manipulator/README.md

         - `hotkey_*_name`: Hotkey names to display in the tool.
             * These do *not* change the actual hotkeys, as those are configured in OBS global hotkey settings.
             * These are purely for visual display inside of the tool, and should be updated whenever the corresponding OBS hotkeys get changed.
+        - `mouse_warps`: Set to `true` by default, which enables programs to warp the mouse to the tool window.
+Set to `false` to disable this behavior.
+        - `window_always_on_top`: Set to `false` by default.
+If set to `true`, the tool window will always be placed on top of other windows, even if it loses focus.
+It can still be minimized.
+        - `window_opacity`: Often useful in conjunction with `window_always_on_top`, this sets the window opacity, if supported.
+Should be a number between 0 and 1.
+        - `snowball_immediate_place`: Set to `false` by default.
+If set to `true`, snowballs will be immediately placed when clicking, rather than waiting for the click to be released.
+        - `naming_advance_tool`: Set to `DogiManip` by default.
+Changes the tool that is advanced to, either by hotkey or automatically, after finding a random seed in the naming screen.
+            * This can currently be changed to `ProgramSelector` or `DustManip`.
+        - `naming_auto_advance_seconds`: Set to `3` by default.
+This defines how many seconds it should take for the naming seed search tool to automatically advance to the tool set by `naming_advance_tool`.
+            * The timer begins once the random seed and position are found.
+            * This can be set to `0` to disable automatically advancing.
+        - `naming_rects`: For the naming seed search, this defines the zoom and crop rectangles used for display.
+            * The number of them can be changed, as long as there's at least 1 pair of rectangles.
 - Setup for OBS
     * It's recommended to create a "group" in an OBS scene, placing any Undertale captures within.
         - Make sure that the group is exactly 4:3 aspect ratio (like Undertale itself), otherwise things will not work very well.